Rajpratik71/eucalyptus-wiki/Greg-DeKoenigsberg.md

 * I am a rabid hockey fan, and one day hope to play in the annual Carolina Hurricanes charity game.
 To do that, I need more money and the ability to skate for more than 30 seconds at a time, so I continue to work on both of these things.

+* (oh, and you can reach me at greg at eucalyptus dot com.)

 *****
 [[category.people]]